skkusal/symtuner/README.md

 ## Source Code Structure
 Here are breif descriptions of files.
-Some less-important files may omitted.
+Some less-important files may be omitted.
 ```
 .
 ├── benchmarks                  Some auxilary files for testing provided benchmarks